Agricultural production

 These are:

-1) Yellow: the colour of the sun, the source of life for the basil and any cultivation
+Yellow: the color of the sun, the source of life for basil and all crops

-2) Blue: symbolizes the production area, i.e. Liguria washed by the sea.
+Blue: symbolizes the production area, namely Liguria, which is bathed by the sea

-As you can imagine, growing Genoese PDO Basil is a complex job, which involves many sacrifices.
-For us, it's more beautiful than ever.
-And we will not stop carrying on this production with pride, with the same passion as always.
+As you can imagine, growing Genovese Basil PDO is a complex task that involves many sacrifices.
+For us, it is the most beautiful thing there is.
+And we will not stop carrying on with this production with pride and the same passion as always.

 Listen to all podcasts published on our official channels: